 Voting Assistance Data Research Process

-My Faith Votes and our data providers have spent extensive time developing rules and procedures for how they collect information and what is and is not included in our Voting Assistance Center, in order to ensure they apply uniform standards and processes to all candidates.
+My Faith Votes is committed to providing comprehensive, nonpartisan information about every candidate on the ballot to help voters cast informed votes for every race and referendum.
+My Faith Votes and our data providers have spent extensive time developing rules and procedures for how we collect information and what is and is not included in our Voting Assistance Center, in order to ensure we apply uniform standards and processes to all candidates.

-- Candidate Websites,
+- Candidate Campaign Websites,

-- Facebook Pages, and
+- Campaign Facebook Pages,

-- Twitter Profiles.
+- Campaign Twitter Profiles, and

-This is done for two reasons:
+We do this for two reasons:

 - Education (high school and above), and